Dr Charlie Hadjiev

 My main research interests lie in the area of Biblical interpretation and hermeneutics.
 I am intrigued by the methodological issues which arise from attempts to combine historical and literary approaches to the text of the Old Testament with the desire to read this text theologically and relate it to the contemporary world.
 My current research centres on the prophetic and narrative literature of the Old Testament, with a particular focus on the Minor Prophets and the book of Kings.

 T.S.
-Hadjiev, Joel and Amos (Tyndale Old Testament Commentaries; Nottingham: IVP, forthcoming)
+Hadjiev, Joel and Amos (Tyndale Old Testament Commentaries; Nottingham: IVP, 2020)

 T.S.
-Hadjiev, Joel, Obadiah, Habakkuk, Zephaniah: Introduction and Study Guide (Old Testament Guides; Bloomsbury, forthcoming)
+Hadjiev, Joel, Obadiah, Habakkuk, Zephaniah: Introduction and Study Guide (Old Testament Guides; Bloomsbury, 2020)

 T.S.
-Hadjiev and D. Shepherd (eds), Hebrew Bible, Foreignness and Migration: Biblical Interpretation (Brill, 2018, forthcoming)
+Hadjiev and D. Shepherd (eds), Hebrew Bible, Foreignness and Migration: Biblical Interpretation (Brill, 2018)

 T.S.
 Hadjiev, The Composition and Redaction of the Book of Amos (BZAW 393; Berlin and New York: Walter de Gruyter, 2009)

-2018 (forthcoming) ‘A Prophetic Anthology rather than a Book of the Twelve: The unity of the Minor Prophets reconsidered’ in The Book of the Twelve: Composition, Reception, and Interpretation.
+2020, 'A Prophetic Anthology rather than a Book of the Twelve' in The Book of the Twelve: Composition, Reception, and Interpretation.
 Edited by Lena-Sofia Tiemeyer and Jakob Wöhrle (Formation and Interpretation of Old Testament Literature/Vetus Testamentum Supplements; Leiden: Brill)

 2016 ‘Adultery, Shame and Sexual Pollution in Ancient Israel and in Hosea: A Response to Joshua Moon’, Journal for the Study of the Old Testament 41: 221-236